Previous dayMarch 28, 2026Next day

 0.0 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 92 km SSE of Sand Point, Alaska on March 28, 2026 at 22:14 UTC.
-Coming 13 hours after a magnitude 2.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+Seismographs logged a magnitude 2.1 earthquake 92 km SSE of Sand Point, Alaska with origin time 22:14 UTC on March 28, 2026.
+It arrived roughly 13 hours after a larger magnitude 2.8 mainshock in the same 20 km area, placing it within the typical aftershock window.
 At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 54.593°, -159.851°.
+The epicenter is at 54.593°, -159.851°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28